This post contains affiliate links

 Physics/Physical Science Virtual Labs and Simulations

 While I have taken physics at the high school and college level, it doesn’t interest me as much as biology or chemistry.
 It does fascinate my son, who is currently majoring in Electrical Engineering.
 He does his best to try to convert me.
 All that to say that my list of resources for teaching physics and physical science is on the slim side.
-Because I don’t teach physics/physical science, I haven’t used these specific resources, but I include them here for those who may want to use them.
+Here are the resources I plan to use with my students in my online physics class this year.

 Once again, quality, game-like simulations for topics in physics/physical science.
 Simulations are available for exploring light, radioactivity, circuits, electricity, capacitors, fluids, forces, gravity, lasers, projectiles, torque, vectors, waves, and MUCH more.
 In fact, I dare say that pHET has more simulations for physics than it has for any other subject.